SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/superoffice-config.md

 The bottom line is: The `Server` and `Database` settings in the *SuperOffice.config* file are **always overwritten**; Server is based on the registry information from the ODBC setup, while database is not used and set to blank.

-Oracle ODBC is generally an intermediate layer, where the actual connection information (server, listener, port etc) is specified in TNSNames, using the Oracle Net Confguration Assistant (netca).
+Oracle ODBC is generally an intermediate layer, where the actual connection information (server, listener, port, and so on) is specified in TNSNames, using the Oracle Net Confguration Assistant (netca).

 The *SuperOffice.config* file on the clients may be cleaned up with a stripped version.
 There can be a limited amount of info in the Database and ImplicitAnonymous section.
-The client do not need any more.
+The client does not need anymore.
 Also, the `ArchivePath` is gone, cause we read this from *SuperOffice.ini*.

 If impersonating is true then they need to update the info here along with the info for dbuser and dbpassword.